Product-Related Issues Make Error Potential Enormous with Investigational Drugs

 Drug names.
 Investigational drugs are most often identified using a number preceded by an abbreviation of the sponsoring company’s name (e.g., BMS104579 for a drug sponsored by Bristol-Myers Squibb)—much like a vehicle license plate.
 Many organizations that participate in investigational drug studies are involved in multiple studies by the same sponsor; thus, the sponsor’s abbreviation preceding the identification number adds to the similarity of the investigational drug identification schema.
 Some letter/number designations are up to 25 characters long, or are described with multiple words, forcing pharmacy computer systems to truncate the code name due to field size limitations.
 Many blinded studies employ placebo drugs, so the product number needs to be clearly visualized and confirmed to ensure the patient gets the correct medication and dose.
 Yet, identifying the products is often a challenge due to the sponsor’s naming schema.
 During the life of a study, a product with a license plate-type code name may get a generic or common name.
 In many cases, the code name remains on the product label, but the research team often refers to the drug by its new generic name.
 It is even possible for the code name to change, particularly if the sponsor is part of a merger or the company or product is sold.

 Drug labels.
-Many investigational drugs are labeled using a very small font size; in most cases, a magnifying glass is needed to read the information (see Figure 2 in the PDF version of the newsletter).
+Many investigational drugs are labeled using a very small font size; in most cases, a magnifying glass is needed to read the information (see Figure 2).
 The same font size is often used throughout the label, and there is little use of bold type, color, tall-man letters, or other strategies to help differentiate products.
 Thus, drug packages look remarkably similar, which can lead to confirmation bias when products are selected from the shelf.
 The labels may not include the drug strength or concentration, even if there are multiple drug strengths/concentrations in use.
 If the drug is involved in an international study, the directions may be printed in two or more languages on the same label.
 Labels may also include error-prone abbreviations or dose designations (e.g., 5IU, which looks like 51 Units, or trailing zeros [1.0 mg]).

 Drug packaging.
 Many oral investigational drugs are not supplied in unit-dose packages.
 Additionally, vial sizes of parenteral drugs are sometimes inappropriate for the dose being studied and may require dozens of vials to prepare a single dose.
 This sensitizes practitioners to expect to use many vials when preparing a dose of the medication.
 Thus, recognition of a possible overdose is less apparent during the preparation of investigational drugs than it would be during preparation of other drugs, where the use of dozens of vials for a single dose would clearly signal an error.